May 2020 Portfolio Update - A Return To Normal?

 - Purchased stock/increased exposure to Federal Realty Investment Trust (FRT).
 This purchase was in response to the stock's undervaluation and factors discussed in my general article, "These U.S. Companies Are Extremely Undervalued - Part 2"

-- Purchased stock/increased exposure to Merlin Properties (OTC:MRPRF).
+- Purchased stock/increased exposure to Merlin Properties (OTCPK:MRPRF).
 This purchase was in response to the stock's undervaluation and factors discussed in my article on the company,

 Looking forward